eupnea-project/deb-repo/README.md

-# DEPTHBOOT HAS BEEN DISCONTINUED
+# THE EUPNEA PROJECT HAS BEEN DISCONTINUED

 Please use one of the following projects instead:
 * MrChromebox's UEFI/RW_L (turn chromebook into almost a normal laptop): https://mrchromebox.tech/#fwscript